 With a long history as a transportation hub, Oakland links the Bay Area to the nation and the world by ship, air, rail and six major freeways.

 The Port of Oakland is the fifth busiest container port in the United States and handles 99 percent of all containerized cargo that passes through the Golden Gate.
 The Port’s annual container throughput broke all-time cargo handling records in 2014, with import volume up by 5.29%.
-It handled more than 2.394 million Twenty-Foot Equivalent Units or TEUs in 2010.
+It handled more than 2.394 million Twenty-Foot Equivalent Units or TEUs in 2014.
 Nearly $33 billion worth of international trade moves through the Port of Oakland seaport each year.
 Oakland is one of the few U.S. seaports whose exports exceed their imports; nearly 55% of Oakland's total cargo tonnage is exports.

 In 2002, the Port installed eight giant new super-Panamax cranes that can load and unload the newer, wider container vessels that now transit the globe.
 Combined the Port of Oakland has two new marine terminals, 29 post-Panamax size cranes, and a new Joint Intermodal Terminal (JIT).
 With the expanded terminals, the new JIT, and the giant cranes, the Port of Oakland’s marine facilities have nearly doubled in size.
 These improvements are expected to lower the time and cost of transporting goods as well as allow the Port of Oakland to remain competitive for years to come.

 These facilities are supported by a fully developed network of local roads and interstate freeways, warehouses, and international railyards.